tkutsenko/Pricify/README.md

 Household                21974
 Home & Garden            9529

-Cell Phones              14307 - select phones
+Cell Phones              14307
-Electronics              14967 - select phones
 ```

 Models were trained and fine-tuned for each supercategory separately.

-### Selected features
+### Text processing:
 features = ['id', 'description', 'title', 'category_name', 'price']

+Topic model with TF-IDF vectorization of product title and description is used here.
+Topics are used as features in training BoostedTreesRegression and BoostedTreesClassifier models.

-#### Image processing:
+### Image processing:
-For images I'm using GraphLab Create API extract_features method which is a pre-trained model for ImageNet, as described by Alex Krizhevsky et. al. (https://static.turi.com/products/graphlab-create/resources/models/python2.7/imagenet_model_iter45 ).
-It requires 256 x 256 x 3 images. and takes an input, propagates each example through the network, and returns an SArray of feature vectors.
-These feature vectors I use as input to train BoostedTreesRegression and BoostedTreesClassifier models.
+For image processing we used pre-trained model of Alexnet (https://static.turi.com/products/graphlab-create/resources/models/python2.7/imagenet_model_iter45), which was fitted on our data using GraphLab Create extract_features API.
+Its architecture allows it to work only with fixed-size 256 x 256 x 3 images.
+Model returns an SArray of feature vectors which are then used as input to train BoostedTreesRegression and BoostedTreesClassifier models.

-### References:
+#### References:
 Krizhevsky, Alex, Ilya Sutskever, and Geoffrey E. Hinton.
 “Imagenet classification with deep convolutional neural networks.”
 Advances in neural information processing systems.
 2012.

-#### Text processing:

-I build topic model based on TF-IDF vectorization of product title and description and use topics as features in training BoostedTreesRegression and BoostedTreesClassifier models.

 ### Nearest Neighbors

-On the last step I use BoostedTreesRegression model to predict the exact price and Nearest Neighbors model to get top 5 nearest offers to display for user and choose median price value as recommendation.
+On the last step BoostedTreesRegression model predicts the exact price and Nearest Neighbors model finds top 5 nearest offers to display for user.

 ### Model - How it works from data side